SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ### Kubernetes - Pod Security Standards

-Pod Security Standards

-The following Pod Security levels cannot be used in combination with SonarQube's chart:
+The following [Pod Security levels](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels) cannot be used in combination with SonarQube's chart:

 * Baseline.
-The "init-sysctl" and "init-fs" containers requires securityContext.privileged=true.
+The `init-sysctl` and `init-fs` containers requires `securityContext.privileged=true`.
 * Restricted.
 In addition to the previous requirement,
-  * The "sonarqube-postgresql", "wait-for-db", "init-sysctl", "init-fs", "sonarqube-dce-search", and "sonarqube-dce" containers require securityContext.allowPrivilegeEscalation=true, unrestricted capabilities, running as root, and a seccompProfile different from "RuntimeDefault" or "localhost".
+  * The `sonarqube-postgresql`, `wait-for-db`, `init-sysctl`, `init-fs`, `sonarqube-dce-search`, and `sonarqube-dce` containers require `securityContext.allowPrivilegeEscalation=true`, unrestricted capabilities, running as root, and a seccompProfile different from `RuntimeDefault` or `localhost`.

 ### Elasticsearch prerequisites